When you start a new business, one of the first things you must do is choose a business structure that will meet your exact needs.

 - How and who will make certain decisions

 - General meetings

 - Confidential agreements

 - Exit strategy

-By having a shareholders agreement, this will make it easier to manage the company and help resolve future conflicts.
+By having a shareholders agreement, will make it easier to manage the company and help resolve future conflicts.

 - Easy to set up

 Registering a company is easier than you think.
 Sure, there’s a bit more paperwork and reporting requirements.
 But overall, the actual process of registering and setting up a company is surprisingly simple.

 All you have to do is satisfy the following criteria: